masrenda/reivim/README.md

     *   [Formatting](#formatting)
 *   [Keymaps](#keymaps)

-I've set up this configuration for javascript developers.

 > **Warning** - If you wanna try customizing the configuration other than what's given in the documentation, do it at your own risk.

 ## Features